Tony falls ill and dreams of a talking fish who

 In the final scene, at Meadow’s graduation party, the camera pans through the party crowd.
 All of Tony’s loved ones are there—all, obviously, except for one.
 (Angie Bonpensiero, unaware that her husband lies at the bottom of the sea, criticizes him for being absent.)
 The party scene is intercut with several shots of vice and criminal activity taking place around New Jersey.
 It’s all just business as usual.
 Meadow enjoys her party, Tony smokes his cigar, and Pussy is permanently submerged while the mob’s multiple enterprises continue unabated.
 Sadness accrues but life goes on.
 The season closes on an image of the ocean, Pussy’s final resting place.
 The tide rolls in and rolls out—it too continues unabated.
 The ocean-imagery harkens back to the earlier seaside shots in Asbury Park, that place once associated with vibrant blue-collar music and entertainment, but now conjures thoughts of aging and decay.
 The Stones’ “Thru and Thru,” with Keith Richard’s lonesome voice and sparse guitar, plays like a mourning dirge.
 The song is both a lament for the recently dead and an elegy for something that is lost in America, something that may never be regained.

 R.I.P.
 JAMES GANDOLFINI

-In 2013, I decided I needed to watch The Sopranos again as I began to work on “Sopranos Autopsy.”
+In 2013, I decided I needed to watch The Sopranos again as I was getting ready to start “Sopranos Autopsy.”
 I had just finished watching “Funhouse” and was gathering my thoughts, notes and quotes for the episode when a friend contacted me with the news: James Gandolfini had died of a heart attack in Rome earlier in the day.
 I was shocked and saddened like every other Sopranos fan across the globe.
 Gandolfini managed to stand-out in the Sopranos’ impossibly stellar cast.
 He breathed life into the most complex character in the history of television.
 I don’t know if anyone else on earth could have brought Tony Soprano to life the way that he did.
 Tributes to Gandolfini—the man and the actor—poured in from all directions.
 Gov. Chris Christie ordered NJ public buildings to lower their flags to half-staff.
 David Chase released a statement: